Part-Based Models Improve Adversarial Robustness: Conclusion

 In this work, we propose a new approach to improve adversarial training by leveraging a richer learning signal.
 We materialize this concept through part-based models that are trained simultaneously on object class labels and part segmentation.
 Our models outperform the baseline, improving the accuracy-robustness trade-off, while also benefiting non-adversarial robustness.
 This work suggests a new direction for work on robustness, based on richer supervision rather than larger training sets.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-We would like to thank Vikash Sehwag for the feedback on the paper.
+The authors would like to thank Vikash Sehwag and Jacob Steinhardt for their feedback on the paper.
+We also thank the anonymous ICLR reviewers for their helpful comments and suggestions.
 This research was supported by the Hewlett Foundation through the Center for Long-Term Cybersecurity (CLTC), by the Berkeley Deep Drive project, and by generous gifts from Open Philanthropy and Google Cloud Research Credits program under Award GCP19980904.
+We would like to also thank Jacob Steinhardt and Hofvarpnir Studios for generously lending us their computing resources used in this research.

 { }